I’ve Got an Old Tube TV: What Are My Options Besides Cable?

 Roku requires an Internet connection and Wi-Fi.
 There is no Ethernet connector on the Roku Express+.

-Out of the current Roku lineup, only the Roku Express+ 2018 model has composite outputs which will work with old tube TVs.
+Out of the current Roku lineup, only the Roku Express+ 2018 model has composite outputs that will work with old tube TVs.
 Be sure to get the “Express+”, not the “Express”, AND, be sure it is the 2018 edition which shows the red, white, and yellow cables on the box.
 The newer version will NOT work with your tube TV (yes, this is very confusing on Roku’s part).

 Disclosure: Some of the links on this page are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 I test or research each product or service before endorsing.
 This site is not owned by any retailer or manufacturer.
 I own this site and the opinions expressed here are mine.
 As an Amazon Associate, I earn from qualifying purchases.